 Skip to contents

-Computes various metrics to evaluate the difference between estimated and truth causal graph.
+Computes various metrics to evaluate the difference between the estimated and true causal graph.
 Designed primarily for assessing the performance of causal discovery algorithms.

 Metrics are supplied as a list with three slots: $adj, $dir, and $other.